prod-feng/sge-gpu/README.md

 Here, "-l ngpus=1" request 1 GPU for 1 process.

-It supports multiple GPU scheduling on one node as well.
+It supports multiple GPU scheduling on nodes as well.
 For example, if node001 has 4 GPUs installed.
 JobA uses GPU0, JobB uses GPU2, and then JobC requestes 2 GPUs, the patched SGE can dispatch GPU1 and GPU3 to JobC, and set the environment for the job on node001 as:

 CUDA_VISIBLE_DEVICES=1,3